1992 Rugby League World Cup final

 The 1992 Rugby League World Cup final was the conclusive game of the 1989–1992 Rugby League World Cup tournament and was played between Great Britain and Australia on 24 October 1992 at Wembley Stadium in London, England.
 Australia won the final by 10 points to 6 in front of an international record crowd of 73,631.
 Australia, the defending champions, won the Rugby League World Cup for the 7th time.

 The crowd of 73,631 at Wembley set a new international rugby league attendance record, eclipsing the previous record of 70,204 established during the first test of the 1932 Ashes series at the Sydney Cricket Ground.
+This record was eventually broken by the 2013 Rugby League World Cup Final, which drew a sellout crowd of 74,468 at Old Trafford.

 Background

 Great Britain

 The Mal Reilly coached Great Britain started their World Cup campaign on 11 November 1989 when they defeated New Zealand 10–6 at Central Park in Wigan.
 Until the Final, The Lions won another 4 games while losing 3.

 Nine of the 17 selected players for the Lions were from the 1992 RFL champions Wigan.